-Want fresh baked bread but don’t have any yeast, you can make a quick bread!
+Want fresh-baked bread but don’t have any yeast, you can make a quick bread!
 This quick bread uses baking powder and baking soda as the leavening agents.
-Since there’s no yeast, don’t expect an airy and light bread.
-Expect a more dense bread that will be moist, tender and delicious.
+Since there’s no yeast, don’t expect airy and light bread.
+Expect a more dense bread that will be moist, tender, and delicious.
 You will love how quick and easy this soda bread is to make.

-If you want to change up the flavor of this bread, you can add nuts, seeds or dried fruit.
-Or sprinkle oats or course salt on top.
+If you want to change the flavor of this bread, you can add nuts, seeds, or dried fruit.
+Or sprinkle oats or coarse salt on top.

 Quick bread loaves slice more easily when completely cool.
 Although this can be served the day that it is made, it may taste even better the next day.

 This bread is great with soups, stews, or chili.
 It is also amazing with butter and jam or honey, yum!

 Easy White Soda Bread